 CIL revenue will be used to fund strategic projects that mitigate the impact of development not providing a bespoke SANG.
-Purbeck District Council pools a small proportion of CIL monies with other local authorities to fund strategic access management and monitoring projects, such as the Urban Heath Partnership.
+A proportion of CIL monies from the Purbeck area is pooled with other local authorities to fund strategic access management and monitoring projects, such as the Urban Heath Partnership.
 Recommendations on joint expenditure across south east Dorset is made by the Dorset Heathland Advisory Group which includes members from each of the partner authorities.
 The majority of project funding is dealt with by the individual local planning authorities (district or borough councils).
 Mitigation projects thus far have dealt with development in Upton and visitor management and monitoring at Bog Lane SANG.
-Other mitigation projects are under development elsewhere in Purbeck.
+Other mitigation projects are under development elsewhere in the Purbeck area.